layer-3/clearsync/README.md

 #### Day Traders

 For day traders, it is possible to open a few channels at the start of the trading day and execute all their trades in bulk until they are ready to settle on-chain.
-This approach helps day traders to optimize their capital usage by keeping their funds available for the most critical trading opportunities.
+This approach helps day traders optimize their capital usage by keeping their funds available for the most critical trading opportunities.

 ### Performance requirements

-In ClearSync all transactions occur off-chain, the decentralized clearing using state-channels is able to achieve high throughput and low latency, making it a scalable and efficient solution for centralized (CeFi) and decentralized finance (DeFi) applications on the Ethereum network but not limited to.
+In ClearSync, all transactions occur off-chain; the decentralized clearing using state channels is able to achieve high throughput and low latency, making it a scalable and efficient solution for centralized (CeFi) and decentralized finance (DeFi) applications on the Ethereum network, but not limited by it.

 ClearSync MUST be able to fund and defund channels under few minutes, it's expected that those direct channels (on-chain funded) lifespan is several weeks.

-When parties are off-chains communication must be low latency and capable of high-frequency, Margin-Request may occur several times per minutes, while proprietary trading protocol might be under 100 ms scale and capable of thousands of requests per seconds.
+When parties are off-chains communication must be low latency and capable of high-frequency, margin request may occur several times per minutes, while proprietary trading protocol might be under 100 ms scale and capable of thousands of requests per seconds.

 ## Features